X65/x65.github.io/_posts/2024-09-30-project-logo.md

 author: smokku
 ---

-We have a new Project Logo! 🎉
+We have the new Project Logo! 🎉

 I went with `MΛTEJ`'s idea of having a Lynx as the mascot and designed the branding around it.